kcharkseliani/kafka-websocket-source/README.md

 - Connects to a specified WebSocket URL.
 - Sends an initial subscription message if configured.
+- Periodically sends application-level ping messages
+- Matches incoming pong messages using a specified regex pattern to log and exclude from the message stream
 - Converts incoming WebSocket messages into Kafka `SourceRecord` entries.
 - Fully compatible with Kafka Connect standalone and distributed modes.
 - Supports integration testing using Testcontainers.